Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 In relative identification, a label’s tag has a meaning relative to the father label only.
 For a specific label, you might, for example, have four child labels identified by the tags 2, 7, 18, 100.
 In using relative identification, you ensure that you have a safe scope for setting attributes.

 In absolute identification, a label’s place in the data framework is specified unambiguously by a colon-separated list of tags of all the labels from the one in question to the root of the data framework.
-This list is called an entry.
-TDF_Tool::TagList allows you to retrieve the entry for a specific label.
+This list is called an entry. *TDF_Tool::TagList* allows retrieving the entry for a specific label.

 In both relative and absolute identification, it is important to remember that the value of an integer has no intrinsic semantics whatsoever.
 In other words, the natural sequence that integers suggest, i.e. 0, 1, 2, 3, 4 ... - has no importance here.
 The integer value of a tag is simply a key.